m-beau/mplify/README.md

 ## Citation

-If you found mplify helpful, you can cite it with the following:
+If you found mplify helpful in your research, please cite it with the following Zenodo DOI:

 > Beau, M. (2026). *mplify: a matplotlib prettifier* (v1.1.1) [Computer software].
 Zenodo. https://doi.org/10.5281/zenodo.22850447